ariadne-notes/network-notes/src/wan-considerations.md

 # WAN Considerations

-- **DIA:** Direct Internet Access.
-This is what we hawe at home, a "connection to the Internet."
-Many (especially older) WAN technologies are point-to-point.
+DIA
+  : Direct Internet Access.
+  : Ordinary connection to the Internet.

-## [Leased Lines]
+## Leased Lines

-- Point-to-point
+- Point-to-point.
 - Logically "a wire" between two sites.
 - ISP makes the wire look continuous.
+- Usually .
-- Usually based on T-Carrier, or OCx technology.
+  - Based on T-Carrier, or OCx technology.
-- Usually takes months to provision.
+  - Takes months to provision.
-- Usually older tech
+  - Older tech.
-- Usually very private (only the ISP can see the data)
+  - Very private (only the ISP can see the data)
 - Sometimes requires construction to provision.
 - Always more expensive, but reliable and dedicated bandwidth.
 - Gets more expensive with a SLA.

-## [T-Carrier]
+## T-Carrier

 - Leased line.
 - Invented in the 1950s, used to link telephone central offices and transport telephone calls.